 Restructuring

-Exiting a crisis without destroying the company
+Exiting the crisis without destroying the company

 When Arcadia steps in